 Sales: Sales objectives are usually pretty straightforward.
 Most goals are associated with achieving X% more customers..

-Customer service: A customer service specialist might have a goal to hit a certain score on customer surveys or successfully resolve a particular number of tickets per day or week.
+Customer service: A customer service specialist might aim to hit a certain score on customer surveys or successfully resolve a particular number of tickets per day or week.

 SEO specialist: Performance in an SEO role might be measured based on meeting specific traffic numbers or a percentage increase over the previous year.